yutak23/axios-case-converter/README.md

    This library is simpler and safer because it uses the [`interceptor`](https://github.com/axios/axios#interceptors) and does not rewrite the default config.

 1. **Easily remove the case conversion feature**
-    Since `axios-case-converter` overwrites `axios.defaults` (axios default config), if you want to remove `axios-case-converter` functionality, you need to update `axios.defaults` again and will have a hard time.
+    Since `axios-case-converter` overwrites `axios.defaults` (axios instance default config), if you want to remove `axios-case-converter` functionality, you need to update `axios.defaults` again and will have a hard time.
     Since this library uses `interceptor`, you can easily disable the functionality of this library by `eject` as follows.
    ```ts
    const { requestInterceptorId, responseInterceptorId } = axiosCaseConverter(axios);